Sunday, May 2, 2010

 MSE - Microsoft Security Essentials

-I am asked to fix friend and family computers.
-And I get asked to fix friends-of-friends computers.
+I am asked to fix friend and family computers and I get asked to fix friends-of-friends computers.
 The number-one complaint is invariably the same: "the computer is too slow," along with "it used to be faster -- should I buy a new computer?"

 As I've worked on these machines, the most common reasons for slowness are, in order: